dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 5. The moment you select a tracked entity type, a form will be shown on the screen.

-    The form will be similar to the image bellow.
+    The "Profile" section will be shown.
+In this section you can add data relevant to the tracked entity instance.
+The profile section mainly contains all the tracked entity attributes linked to the tracked entity type.

     ![image](resources/images/capture_app/register-without-enrollment-form.png)